New Leader Scholar summary biographies listed by year (2001-2017).

-VICKY GOMEZ, 40, went to City College of San Francisco as a teenage mother, transferred to San Francisco State University in 1998 and majored in both La Raza Studies and Health Sciences.
-In 2002, she received her BA, and went on to earn a Master’s degree there in Public Health in 2010.
-She is currently enrolled in UC Berkeley’s Doctor of Public Health (DrPH) Program.
-A long time passionate advocate of health equity, she has been working as a researcher on colorectal-cancer screening in the Latino Community at Kaiser Permanente.
-She applied for and was awarded a NIH Research Grant to Promote Diversity in Health Related Research.
-Vicky is now a mentor for numerous programs including Graduate Students of La Raza mentoring program and Getting Into Graduate School Program.
-Currently, she mentors four students helping them with graduate school applications and also with difficult life situations.
-Vicky received a previous New Leader Scholarship as an undergraduate in 2002.
-This is her fifth New Leader Scholarship.
+VICKY GOMEZ, 41, went to City College of San Francisco as a teenage mother and transferred to San Francisco State University (SFSU) in 1998 where she majored in both Raza Studies and Health Sciences.
+In 2002, she received her BA and went on to earn a Master’s degree also from SFSU with an emphasis on Community Public Health in 2010.
+She is currently enrolled in UC Berkeley’s Doctor of Public Health (DrPH) program and completing her dissertation research.
+A long time passionate advocate of health equity, Vicky is committed to researching and addressing colorectal-cancer screening disparities in the Latino community.
+At UC Berkeley, Vicky has devoted time to mentoring undergraduate and graduate students in several university wide programs in addition to working on her research.
+Her current dissertation research is focused on developing a digital media intervention to increase colorectal cancer screening rates in the Latino church.
+This is her sixth New Leader Scholarship.

-SEDERIC GRANT, 24, graduated from UC, Berkeley, with a major in Public Health and is committed to becoming a dentist, working with underserved populations.
-Coming from a family of seven, whose mother died when he was nine, Sederic was raised in Foster Care through high school.
+SEDERIC GRANT, 26, graduated from UC, Berkeley, with a major in Public Health and is committed to becoming a dentist, working with underserved populations.
+Coming from a family of seven, whose mother died when he was nine, Sederic was raised in Foster Care from elementary school.
 While in foster care, he involved himself in campus leadership and athletics, continuing to pursue these same interests on the Berkeley campus.
-While at Cal, he was active in the Upward Bound Program and mentored both middle and high school students as well as participating in the UC Black Recruitment and Retention Center.
+While at Cal, he was active in the Berkeley Scholars to Cal and mentored both middle and high school students as well as participating in the UC Black Recruitment and Retention Center.
 He is focused on the dilemma of foster care youth “ageing out” at age 18 and losing their Medicaid coverage.
 Though planning to become a dentist, he is still intent on addressing this seriously neglected problem.
-Last year, Sederic was a Research Assistant at Highland County Hospital in Oakland, gathering and analyzing data in the Emergency Department.
-The summer before, he studied Physics at the University of Sussex in order to strengthen his background in the health sciences and this past year he was enrolled in an academic preparatory program for dentistry.
-He is now enrolled in dental school at UC, San Francisco.
-This is his third New Leader Scholarship.
+Sederic spent a year as a Research Assistant at Highland County Hospital in Oakland, gathering and analyzing data in the Emergency Department in preparation for his doctoral work in dentistry.
+He spent a summer studying physics at the University of Sussex in order to strengthen his background in the health sciences and then enrolled in a year- long academic preparatory program for dentistry at UCSF.
+Sederic is now starting his second year in dental school at UC, San Francisco.
+This is his fourth New Leader Scholarship.

 ROBERTO MONICO, 39, graduated from UC, Berkeley with a degree in Sociology, minoring in Ethnic Studies.
 He received his AA degree from Los Angeles City College.
-Roberto grew up with a widowed mother, the youngest of four siblings, two of whom faced severe health problems.
-Realizing the degree to which his mother was affected by her immigrant status, advocating for immigrant rights is a major concern of his.
-He was a re-entry student and received scholarships both through the Osher Re-Entry Program as well as the McNair scholarship Program.
-Roberto is also a member of the Underground Scholars Initiative, a student group on campus “for students that have been affected by the prison industrial complex”.
-This has led him to the long term goal of acquiring a Ph.D. in order to research the issues that formerly incarcerated people face in re-entering society.The Alpha Kappa Delta Society, an honor society in sociology, has awarded him membership.
-Roberto is currently enrolled in the Master’s Degree program in the college of Ethnic Studies.
-This is his second New Leader Scholarship.
+Roberto grew up with a widowed mother, the youngest of four siblings.
+He is a re-entry student that has received scholarships and fellowships from the Osher Re-Entry Program, UCLA Law Fellows, and the McNair Research Program.
+In addition, the Alpha Kappa Delta Society, an honor society in sociology, has awarded him membership.
+Roberto has also volunteered with Prison Activist Resource Center and California Prison Focus.
+This has led him to the long term goal of acquiring a Ph.D. in order to research and advocate for the issues that formerly incarcerated people endure after release from prison.
+Roberto is currently enrolled in the Master’s Degree program in the College of Ethnic Studies at San Francisco State University.
+This is his third New Leader Scholarship.